labordynamicsinstitute/ldilab-manual/11-00-jira-workflow.md

 - In the **Issue form**, please also fill out other fields, as noted.
 - At any point, you can move the issue to `Incomplete`: more information/action is required before you can proceed.
 You should also notify us of the situation ASAP
-- When committing, **always** use [Smart Commits](https://confluence.atlassian.com/bitbucket/use-smart-commits-298979931.html), e.g.
+- When committing, you can use [Smart Commits](https://confluence.atlassian.com/bitbucket/use-smart-commits-298979931.html), e.g.

-> JRA-34 #comment corrected indent issue
+> AEAREP-1234 #comment corrected indent issue

-- Use JIRA to communicate with your supervisor as issues arise, including code that takes a long time to run.
+- Use JIRA comments to communicate with your supervisor as issues arise, including code that takes a long time to run.

 ## Details